 - Update page X on website

-So as you can see, my work time is optimised, I have momentum throughout the day (including that I have done everything I wanted to, and in order of importance) – and i all fits OK around all my other scheduled commitments.
+As you can see – my work time is optimised, I have momentum throughout the day (including that I have done everything I wanted to, and in order of importance), and it all fits OK around all my other scheduled commitments.

 Isn’t 6 a lot though?